NLeech/Nleech/README.md

 I'm a Software Engineer with more than 20 years of commercial experience.
 I have organizational and problem-solving skills with a high level of self-motivation for work.
 I am a highly motivated person, willing to work in a team or as an individual worker as well.
-Seeking to apply my experience and skills to benefit your company as a python developer.
+Seeking to apply my experience and skills to benefit your company as a Python developer.

 ## Contact
 Phone (telegram, Viber): +38&nbsp;---&nbsp;---&nbsp;----